ibm-cloud-docs/ContinuousDelivery/cd_data_security.md

 ## Protecting your sensitive data in {{site.data.keyword.contdelivery_short}}
 {: #cd_secure_credentials}

 The {{site.data.keyword.contdelivery_short}} service encrypts customer-owned sensitive data before it stores it in databases that are used internally by the service.
 Sensitive data includes third-party tool integration configuration data and {{site.data.keyword.deliverypipeline}} property values.
-Data is encrypted by using encryption keys that are internal to the {{site.data.keyword.contdelivery_short}} service or by using encryption keys from the root key that is specified within an instance of the {{site.data.keyword.keymanagementservicefull}} service.
+Data is encrypted by using encryption keys that are internal to the {{site.data.keyword.contdelivery_short}} service or by using encryption keys from the root key that is specified within an instance of the {{site.data.keyword.keymanagementservicefull}} service or the {{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} service.

 DevOps processes often require various types of credentials (such as usernames and passwords, API keys, service keys, and SSH keys) to interact with other systems to build, test, and deploy applications.
 You are responsible for ensuring that these credentials aren't inadvertently shared outside of their intended audience.
 Access to these credentials by malicious actors might disrupt your IT operations, cause unexpected costs, or use your resources to start attacks.
 IBM is not responsible for protecting and maintaining the security of your credentials.